codeface-io/SwiftObserver/README.md

 }
 ```

 Every other `ObservableObject` class is either a subclass of `Messenger` or a custom `ObservableObject` class that provides a `Messenger`.
-Custom observables often employ some `enum` as their message type:
+Custom observable objects often employ some `enum` as their message type:

 ```swift
 class Model: SuperModel, ObservableObject {